About Ninoshenh Counseling

 Wiidookaw (How we can help)

-I work and reside as a guest in the beautiful Syilx-Okanagan Peoples territory.
-I acknowledge this Nation as the current and first inhabitants and stewards of the land for time immemorial.
-They govern the land for the good of all for all time.
 The name Ninoshenh, means Auntie in Anishnabemowin.
 Representing the vital role of Auntie’s supporting women and children.
-In Indigenous community roles, Women are Aunties (Ninoshenh), and/or Mama’s (Nimaamaa).
 The children are the foundation for all the work we do.
 Whether it be past, present or future generations, the children are at the heart of it.

-Ninoshenh Counseling is a safe space for both Ninoshenh (Auntie) or Nimaamaa (Mama’s) to walk along your healing journey, no matter which roles you are in.
+Ninoshenh Counseling is a space for people to walk along your healing journey, whether you are a caregiver or not.
 We all have stories to unearth to support the growth of our future generations.
 At Ninoshenh Counseling, through storytelling, resources and support, we build strong pathways for our communities’ futures.

-Ninoshenh Counseling is supported by the care and specialty of an Auntie.
+Ninoshenh Counseling is supported by the care and specialty of Aunties.
 Miigwech (Thank you) for taking the time to explore our website.

-Roberta Frantzis is Anishnabe from Saugeen and Neyaashiinigmiing and Cree/Metis from Moose Factory, as well as European heritage.
-She has been in the helping profession for 20 years.
-In that time, she has worked with a lot of Mama’s and Auntie’s, navigating all sorts of challenges.
+Roberta Frantzis is Anishnabe from Saugeen and Neyaashiinigmiing and Cree/Metis from Moose Factory and the Red River, as well as European heritage.
+She has been in the helping profession for 20+ years.
+In that time, she has worked with children, youth and families.

-As a registered Social Worker (RSW), a Mama of two boys, and a fierce Auntie, Roberta started Ninoshenh Counseling from the vital need she saw for Mama’s and Auntie’s to have more support.
-All too often, they are caregiving without the village to wrap around them.
-We know the more support Mama’s and Auntie’s have and truly feel connected to, the better outcomes there is for families.
+As a registered Social Worker (RSW), a Mama of two boys, and a fierce Auntie, Roberta started Ninoshenh Counseling from the vital need she saw for therapeutic spaces to have an Indigenous approach.
+All of Roberta’s life experiences and training have been a path toward supporting our communities to create this healing space.
+All too often, people and especially caregivers do not have a village to wrap around them.
+We know the more support we have and truly feel connected to, the better outcomes there are for individuals, families and communities.

-Ninoshenh (Auntie) Counseling is about building the village around Mama’s and Aunties at all stages, including pregnancy.
+Ninoshenh (Auntie) Counseling is about building the village around our communities.
 Our support can include collaboration with Birth Workers: including Midwives, Birth Keepers (Doulas), Natural Health Practitioners, Play Therapists, Coaches and more.

 “With every generation of children comes the chance to create a Canada anew.
 A chance to create a First Nations community anew.
 One that represents the ancestors’ dreams of that community.”